ringwormGO-organization/Termi/README.md

 - Git
   - Install with ```sudo apt-get install git``` if not already installed on GNU/Linux machine, Debain based.
 - OpenGL - for OpenGL project part
-  - Check [this video](https://www.youtube.com/watch?v=643CUhCoyCo) to install it on GNU/Linux machine, Debain based.
+  - Check [this video](https://www.youtube.com/watch?v=CIbJ5Iw0yAs) to install it on GNU/Linux machine

 ### Build & Run - Windows
 - Open ```Developer Command Prompt for VS 2019``` or ```Developer Command Prompt for VS 2022``` and run ```compile.bat``` in `Termi-Windows\Termi\x64\Release` directory.